 2024-05-20: Talked about "Counting K-mers on distributed memory efficiently with sorting and task-based parallelism" at MemPanG24.
 Slides.

 We worked on distributed memory k-mer counting.
-With novel design and careful implementation, our application successfully scaled to 128 nodes on Perlmutter, and achieved a speedup of 2x campared to previous state-of-the-arts.
+With novel design and careful implementation, our application successfully scaled to 128 nodes on Perlmutter, and achieved a speedup of 2x compared to previous state-of-the-arts.